-PR 5 Implementation 5.3: Best Practice Report
+PR 5 Implementation

+5.3: Best Practice Report

 This document is licensed under CC BY-SA 4.0.
 This document was produced as part of the ERASMUS+ project "Partial Certification in the Vocational Field of Event Technicians - PACE-VET", Project ID: 2021-1-DE02-KA220-VET-000028156.
-The European Commission's support for the production of this publication does not constitute endorsement of the contents which reflects the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.
+Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
+Neither the European Union nor EACEA can be held responsible for them.